-27,346 shares of Wabtec common stock with a value at payout of \$2,048,202 9,115 shares of Wabtec common stock with a value at payout of \$682,709(1)

-Mr. Betler 6,077 shares of Wabtec common stock

-with a value at payout of \$455,164 6,077 shares of Wabtec common stock with a value at payout of \$455,164(1) 4,558 shares of Wabtec common stock with a value at payout of \$341,392
+Mr. Neupaver 72,000 shares of Wabtec common stock with a value at payout of \$7,067,680 Mr. Garcia-Tunon 27,000 shares of Wabtec common stock with a value at payout of \$2,355,893 Mr. Betler 16,000 shares of Wabtec common stock with a value at payout of \$1,570,596 Mr. Kovac 16,000 shares of Wabtec common stock with a value at payout of \$1.570.596

-(1) Under the terms of the Company's Deferred Compensation Plan, Mr. Kovac and Mr. Garcia-Tunon elected to defer 100% and 10% of the payout, respectively.
-Such deferral will be placed in their individual deferral accounts.

-Executive Officers as a group received 66,845 shares of Wabtec common stock with a value at payout of \$5,006,657.
+Under the terms of the Company's Deferred Compensation Plan (as described below), Mr. Kovac elected to defer 100% of the payout.
+Such deferral will be placed in his individual deferral account.
+Executive Officers as a group received 182,400 shares of Wabtec common stock with a value at payout of \$17,904,789.

 Stock Ownership Requirements.
 In February 2007, Wabtec approved stock ownership guidelines for executive management and for non-employee board members.
 These guidelines were established to encourage our key employees and Board members to own and retain shares of stock.
-The guidelines are as follows: President and CEO to accumulate shares equal to seven times base salary; executive officers to accumulate shares equal to three times base salary; general managers and equivalent to accumulate shares equal to two times base salary; and non-employee Board members to accumulate shares equal to four times their retainer and board fees.
+The guidelines are as follows: President and CEO to accumulate shares having a value equal to seven times base salary; executive officers to accumulate shares having a value equal to three times base salary; general managers and equivalent to accumulate shares having a value equal to two times base salary; and non-employee Board members to accumulate shares having a value equal to four times their cash retainer.
 These ownership guidelines are to be achieved within three to five years and are defined as a multiple of base salary for executives and a multiple of cash compensation for the non-employee board members.
-Each of the executive officers and non-employee board members have met their required stock ownership described above.
-As of March 20, 2012, our directors and executive officers as a group owned approximately 5.69% of our common stock.
+Except for Mr. DeNinno, each of the executive officers and non-employee board members have met their required stock ownership described above.
+As of March 18, 2013, our directors and executive officers as a group owned approximately 5.53% of our common stock

 Perquisites and Other Personal Benefits.
 Supplemental benefits are offered to selected executive officers with the goal of attracting and retaining key executive talent.
-Those perquisites may include: life and health insurance benefits, social and health club dues, automobile allowances for certain executive officers, and tax gross-up payments.
+Those perquisites may include: life and health insurance benefits, social and health club dues, and tax gross-up payments.